Moorings are used to secure a vessel in a particular location. Find out about the different mooring types, their uses and buoy colours.

 Learn more about eligibility and applying for a commercial mooring licence.

 - Licence type: not applicable

 - Emergency moorings are used by Transport for NSW staff or police to store vessels in emergencies.

 Marked by a pink buoy, courtesy moorings are free for the boating public to use on a 24-hour basis.
-To find a courtesy mooring, see our boating maps.
+To find a courtesy mooring, see our Mooring Locator Map.